 Grace Austin is an educational/freelance director whose work on both plays and musicals has earned her acclaim.
 After finishing her BFA in Directing at Texas State, Grace joined the MFA Directing class at Virginia Commonwealth University, working locally at both Barksdale Theatre in their Boogie Nights series as well as Assistant Directing for Benny Sato Ambush at TheatreVirginia.
 In her final semester, Grace was awarded the prestigious VCU Thesis/Dissertation fellowship for her work on Lee Blessing's Two Rooms.

 After graduation, Grace joined the Theatre and Communications faculty at East Central College, where she assumed the Theatre Executive position in 2015.
-She teaches Acting I and II, Directing I and II, Public Speaking, Oral Communications, Theatre Appreciation and she produces and directs a student acting showcase each semester for public viewing.
+She teaches Acting I and II, Directing I and II, Public Speaking, Oral Communications, Theatre Appreciation and she produces and directs a student acting and directing showcase each semester for public viewing.

 Outside of ECC, Grace teaches audition technique, acting the song, monolouge and scene study workshops for local educational institutions and COCA.